I Used Anger to Get Respect — Until It Started Costing Me Love

 It’s internal.

-The same shame, blame, and criticism we grew up with can live on as an inner voice — rushing, pressuring, demanding.
+The same shame, blame, and criticism we grew up with can live on as an inner voice — rushing, demanding.

 That internal pressure crosses the boundary of our sensitive parts.